chaitanyabaranwal/spamFilter_svm/README.md

 # SVM Spam Filter

-A Python SVM-based Spam Filter which trains on a dataset using the `NuSVC` model and uses the model to predict whether future emails are spam or non-spam.
+A Python SVM-based Spam Filter which trains on a dataset using the `LinearSVC` model and `TfidfVectorizer` to predict whether future emails are spam or non-spam.
+A `TfidfVectorizer` makes handling of imbalanced data more efficient by removing common words and giving more weight to words being used in spam-emails.

 ## Getting started